-This stream of the BC PNP is intended for potential immigrants who have the appropriate skills and experience for their profession to apply for provincial nomination in this program.
-There are also opportunities for entry level candidates.
+This stream of the BC PNP is intended for potential immigrants who have the appropriate skills and experience for their profession.

-The Skills Immigration program consists of the following categories:
+The BC PNP Skills Immigration program consists of the following categories:

-- Skilled Worker Category – This category is intended for foreign workers who have a relevant full time job offer for a skilled profession, who would be valuable to a BC employer.
+This category is intended for individuals who have a relevant job offer for a skilled profession, and have appropriate experience in it.

-- HealthCare Professional Category – Within this category, individuals who have relevant experience and have received an offer of employment in the fields of medicine, nursing, psychiatry or other healthcare professions can apply.
-The job offer must be one of 11 healthcare disciplines allowed by the program.
+Within this category, individuals who have relevant experience and have received a job offer in the fields of medicine, nursing, psychiatry or other healthcare professions can apply.
+The job offer must be one of 11 healthcare disciplines allowed by the BC PNP program.

-- International Graduate Category – This category includes foreign nationals who have graduated from accredited universities or colleges in Canada, no earlier than three years before applying for immigration, and who have received a job offer from an eligible BC employer.
+This category includes individuals who have graduated from accredited universities or colleges in Canada, no earlier than three years before applying for immigration, and who have received a job offer from an employer in BC.

-- International Post-Graduate Category – This category includes post-graduate students from universities and colleges in British Columbia who hold an eligible degree (such as a doctoral degree) in the fields of science, applied science or medical science.
+This category includes post-graduate students from universities and colleges in British Columbia who have completed their studies in the fields of science, applied science or medical science.
 In this category, you do not need to receive a job offer.

-- Entry Level and Semi-skilled Workers Category – In this category, individuals who have been working in BC for at least nine months in the fields of tourism/hospitality, long-haul trucking, or food processing are eligible to become Canadian citizens.
+In this category, individuals who have been working in BC for at least nine months, in the fields of tourism/hospitality, trucking, or food processing, are eligible for permanent residency in Canada.
 The individual must also have a secured job offer.

-The EE BC category is consistent with the federal selection system.
-This system allows suitable applicants to receive a nomination from the province of their choice and allows them to apply for Canadian permanent residency.
+Express Entry British Columbia is consistent with the Federal Express Entry selection system.
+This system allows suitable applicants to receive a nomination from the province of their choice (through the BC PNP application) and allows them to apply for permanent residence in Canada.

-The following categories are accepted by the EE program in British Columbia:
+The following categories are accepted by the Express Entry program in British Columbia:

 – Skilled Worker Category